A Comprehensive Guide to Grading OKRs in AntOKR: Approaches and Best Practices

 • 70% to 100%: Achieved as planned

-AntOKR’s grading system is designed similarly but employs icons to provide real-time scoring feedback rather than colors.
-A progress icon visually indicates the confidence level of the key result owner, which adds another layer of understanding to your grading.
+AntOKR's grading system is designed similarly but employs icons to provide real-time scoring feedback rather than colors.
+A progress icon visually indicates the confidence level of the key result owner, which adds another layer of understanding to your grading and enhances goal tracking capabilities.

 The system calculates actual OKR performance based on real-time metrics, meaning that as you make progress on individual key results (KRs), these contribute directly to the overall objective score.
-AntOKR can also accommodate additional grading methods, known as custom key result scoring, which allows you to tailor grading scales that suit your business needs.
+AntOKR can also accommodate additional grading methods, known as custom key result scoring, which allows you to tailor grading scales that suit your business needs, whether you're using OKR software free trials or premium versions.

 Types of Scoring Scales in AntOKR